itefano/flask-react-chat-app-socketio/README.md

 - Create the virtual environment (if you didn't already do so): `virtualenv venv`
 - Start the virtual environment: `source ./venv/bin/activate` on Mac & Linux (`./venv/Scripts/activate` on Windows)

-Install the python packages with: `pip3 install -r requirements.txts`
+Install the python packages with: `pip3 install -r requirements.txt`

 Install the javascript packages with: `npm i`